Useful site addresses

 For each visit, you are recording H&P information, as well as prior therapies, current medications, and lab data.

 H&P, prior therapies, and current medications

-All data but the lab test data is contained in a custom data form designed for your study; it is named "11C0112 Clinical Data", and you enter a new record for a subject by using the "My Workflows" menu on the Subject record.
+All data but the lab test data is contained in a custom data form designed for your study; it is named "11C0112 Clinical Data".
+Adding or editing the data is as easy as using the "Forms" tab of a subject.

-Once saved, the new "11C0112 Clinical Data" record will now appear in the "Custom Data" tab of the Subject's record.
+Once saved, the new "11C0112 Clinical Data" record will now appear in the "Forms" tab of the subject's record.

 Lab data is imported from CRIS into Labmatrix via the Labmatrix Lab Loader.